muratk3n/thirdwave/en/README.md

 ---

-While in US back in the day when I noticed odd MBI, I researched little and came upon Montignac, the French diatician.
+While in US back in the day when I noticed odd BMI, I researched little and came upon Montignac, the French diatician.
 His method worked brilliantly; he wrote abt same issues that are mainstream now.
 I had a few coworkers lose weight through this method too..